kultprok/pythonista-drafts-recipes/postal-codes/postalcode-by-city_action.md

 # The Drafts Action

 Here's the code for the action.
-It assumes that the Python scripts is in Pythonista's Documents folder and the script's title ist *link_shortener_isgd*.
+It assumes that the Python scripts is in Pythonista's Documents folder and the script's title is *postalcode-by-city*.

     pythonista://postalcode-by-city?action=run&argv=[[draft]]